AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :cpp:`MFIter`, AMReX uses a different stream (up to 16 streams in total) for the kernels in that iteration.
 The kernels in the same stream are executed sequentially, but kernels from different streams may be run in parallel.
-Note that, to CPU, CUDA kernel calls are asynchronous and they return before the kernel is finished on GPU.
-So :cpp:`MFIter` finishes its iterations on CPU before GPU finishes its work.
+Note that, to the CPU, CUDA kernel calls are asynchronous and they return before the kernel is finished on the GPU.
+So :cpp:`MFIter` finishes its iterations on the CPU before the GPU finishes its work.
 To guarantee data coherence, there is an implicit CUDA device synchronization in the destructor of :cpp:`MFIter`.

-Launching kernels with the ``AMREX_LAUNCH_DEVICE_LAMBDA`` uses CUDA extended lamdba feature.
-There are however some restrictions on extended lambdas we have to be aware.
+Launching kernels with the ``AMREX_LAUNCH_DEVICE_LAMBDA`` uses the CUDA extended lamdba feature.
+There are, however, some restrictions on extended lambdas the use must be aware of.
 For example, the enclosing function for the extended lamdba must not have private or protected access within its parent class, otherwise the code will not compile.
 In that case, we have to change the function to a public member of its